Welcome to the CJIT Tutorial

 it with CJIT to print the string "Hello World!" in the terminal.

-Then create hello.c by pasting these lines in the terminal:
+Create hello.c by pasting these lines in the terminal:

 @"